gjtorikian/commonmarker/README.md

 commonmarker
 ============

-**Don't try to use this.
-It's very much work in progress and is currently in an unuseable state.**

 Ruby wrapper for [libcmark](https://github.com/jgm/CommonMark), the reference parser for CommonMark.
-The gem includes sources for the C library (currently from commit 677a22519a), so the library does not need to be installed independently.
+The gem assumes you have installed libcmark.
+It would be nice to have the gem build the library as a ruby extension, but I leave that for someone with more knowledge of ruby extensions to implement.

+Note that the library currently does not pass all tests.
+It's a work in progress, and you shouldn't use it for anything serious.

 The parser returns a `Node` object that wraps pointers to the structures allocated by libcmark.
 Access to libcmark's fast